Work > Writing

 Digital Web Magazine

-I used to write the The Carpenter’s Workbench column for Digital Web Magazine.
-It focused on craftsmanship, knowing the “tools” of the web development trade.
-Founder of DWM Nick Finck, has placed publication on an indefinite hiatus because many writers have since moved on to successful careers.
-I’m just glad I was able to take part.
+I used to write the The Carpenter's Workbench column for Digital Web Magazine.
+It focused on craftsmanship, knowing the "tools" of the web development trade.
+The founder of Digital Web Magazine Nick Finck, has placed publication on an indefinite hiatus because many writers have since moved on to successful careers.
+I'm just glad I was able to take part.